 When can you claim Income Protection insurance?

-When you can claim through income protection insurance varies depending on your plan’s terms and conditions.
-In most cases, you won’t be able to claim immediately if you become unable to work due to illness or injury, as there’s a waiting period that needs to pass before you can make a claim.
-This is also called a deferred period, which can range from four weeks to a year.
+When you can claim depends on your plan.
+In most cases, there’s a waiting period that needs to pass before you can make a claim.
+This is also called a deferred period, which can range from day one cover up to 52 weeks.

 Be sure to read through our important information and key features for more details.

-The type of insurance you opt for could be influenced by your finances, employment situation, and personal preferences.
-You could even consider opening both types of plans, but this would have greater costs overall, which is something to keep in mind.
+The type of insurance you choose could be influenced by your finances, job, and personal preferences.
+You could even consider having both types of plans, but this would cost more overall.

 Please note: No advice has been provided by Shepherds Friendly.
 If you are in any doubt as to whether a plan is suitable for you, we recommend getting in touch with a financial adviser.
 Should you consult a financial adviser there could be a cost involved and you should confirm this cost beforehand.